 A raised bed is another way to increase your chances of overwintering strawberries successfully by providing them with more support to grow on.
 This is a great way to make the most of your space.

 You’ll still need to cover strawberry plants over the winter months and protect them from frost by using cloches and/or garden fleece.

 What Else Can I Plant In A Cold Frame?

-Cold frames are an excellent way to grow your own produce year-round, they are also great for overwintering vegetable plants ready for the spring.
+Cold frames are an excellent way to grow your produce year-round; they are also great for overwintering vegetable plants ready for spring.

 Most vegetable plants can be successfully grown or at least started in a cold frame.
 This includes:

 Want to learn more about overwintering strawberries and using cold frames or similar to grow all sorts of veg?
 Check out “Growing Under Cover: Techniques for a More Productive, Weather-Resistant, Pest-Free Vegetable Garden” a book packed with great tips and advice for getting the most out of your gardening efforts.

 Back To The Good Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 We also participate in other affiliate programs which compensate us for referring traffic.